-On May 31, 2015, the continuing resolution of MAP-21 / PL.
-112-141 will expire.
-While the next transportation legislation may not be enacted by that time to either extend MAP-21 again or ratify new legislation, the overall goals and objections on MAP-21 probably will continue to follow what Chairman Bill Shuster (Committee on Transportation and Infrastructure) stated on January 14, 2014, "the next bill must ensure that our surface transportation system can continue to support the U.S. economy and provide Americans with a good quality of life."
-The RMAP FY 2016 UWP guides the Federal, State and local planning activities in the Rockford metropolitan area that support this overall goal.
-With the next surface transportation legislation, this overall principal must continue programs and funds that result in ensuring that our nation's transportation and infrastructure aid in maintaining and enhancing the linkages between transportation investment and economical opportunities while preserving environmental sensitive natural resources.
+The RMAP FY 2017 UWP guides the Federal, State and local transportation planning activities in the Rockford metropolitan area that support the overall goal of ensuring that our surface transportation system can continue to support both the local & U.S. economy and provide residents with a good quality of life.
+With future surface transportation legislation, this overall principal must continue programs and funds that result in ensuring that our nation's transportation and infrastructure aid in maintaining and enhancing the linkages between transportation investment and economic opportunities while preserving environmental sensitive natural resources.